albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 ### Adding linked CSS
 Click the new folder button:

 ![](media/new_folder.png)
 Highlight the `style` folder by clicking on it:

 ![](media/new_file_2.png)
-Then click on the `new file` button file :
+Then click on the `new file` button file:

 ![](media/new_file_3.png)

 Name the file `style.css`:

 ![](media/style_css.png)

 Double click to open the new file.
 Then copy and paste the following CSS: